2025–26 EIHL season: Challenge Cup

-The Challenge Cup will be split into two stages: an initial group stage where the league's ten teams will be divided into two groups based on geographical distance – one group of six teams (Group A) and a group of four teams (Group B).
-The teams in Group A (the five English teams and the Cardiff Devils) will play each of the other teams twice for a total of ten games, while the teams in Group B (the three Scottish teams and the Belfast Giants) will play each of the other teams four times for a total of twelve games.
+The Challenge Cup was split into two stages: an initial group stage where the league's ten teams were divided into two groups based on geographical distance – one group of six teams (Group A) and a group of four teams (Group B).
+The teams in Group A (the five English teams and the Cardiff Devils) played each of the other teams twice for a total of ten games, while the teams in Group B (the three Scottish teams and the Belfast Giants) played each of the other teams four times for a total of twelve games.

-The top two teams in Group A and the winners of Group B will qualify for the semi-finals.
-The runners-up in Group B will face the third-placed team in Group A in a semi-final playoff game to be held at the arena of the team with a higher group stage points percentage to determine the final semi-finalist.
+The top two teams in Group A and the winners of Group B qualified for the semi-finals.
+The runners-up in Group B faced the third-placed team in Group A in a semi-final playoff game held at the arena of the team with a higher group stage points percentage to determine the final semi-finalist.